toivotuo/tapestry/docs/introduction.rst

 have been developed as proprietary systems with little public documentation available.
-Access to participate in payment systems as a payment service provider has also been limited to only authorised credit institutions (banks) and thus the barries for access have been high.
+Access to participate in payment systems as a payment service provider has also been limited to only authorised credit institutions (banks) and thus the barriers for access have been high.
 Starting in the 2000s and accelerating in the 2010s there has - especially in Europe - been a concentrated effort to open access to payment systems to new players such as e-money institutions, payment